Skip to main content

 🟡 Medium Risk

-Too close to call, needs human judgment
+Too close to call, human judgment highly recommended

 🔴 High Risk

-~90-95% chance this candidate is fraudulent
+~90-95% prediction this candidate is fraudulent

 2. How the Score Works